zatsunei/clan-archive/Documents/Fundamental/articles_of_conduct/articles_of_conduct.md

 <div align="center">

 A clan member shall not break the laws beyond the Clan.
-Defiance against them brings shame upon us, unless such defiance is dealt to our enemies.
+Defiance against them brings shame upon us, unless such defiance is dealt to our enemies or serves our good.

 </div>